airbr/notes/readme.md

 ## About the Notes

-Transcribed from notes created 2009-2014 doing a law degree at Otago.
+Transcribed from notes created 2009-2013 doing a law degree at Otago.

-A huge portion of the notes are case citations without no surrounding context-  often just a note that I am to be aware and read portions of the case.
+A huge portion of the notes are case citations without no surrounding context-  at the time it was often just a note that I am to be aware and read portions of the case.

  Word count in .doc and .docx using Pages: <b>19,366 words</b>

 #### WC Output:

-	in	notes/transcribed on master▲
+	notes/transcribed on master
 	$ wc *
      459   22556  393728 Law notes.doc
      832    5888  198030 Law notes.docx
     3526   21737  477315 Law notes.pdf
     4817   50181 1069073 total

+	notes/edited on master
+	$ wc *
+    2581   19284  117037 Law notes.txt

 ###

 ## About this repo:

-* `transcribed/` contains the original transcribed notes delivered to me.
-Ill remix them in `analysis`
+* `transcribed/` contains the 'original' transcribed notes delivered to me in .doc/.docx/.pdf.
+Ill remix them in `edited` contains edited versions including the plain text version

 ## About this project